zzzprojects/html-agility-pack/docs2/pages/documentations/manipulation/remove-child.md

 oldChild: The node being removed.
 May not be null.

-keepGrandChildren: true to keep grand children of the node, false otherwise.
+keepGrandChildren: true to keep grandchildren of the node, false otherwise.

 ### Returns: